-If you’re taking the family skiing then performance thermals are required.
-However, skiing is not the only outdoor winter activity that base layers help with.
-Just getting out hiking or geocaching (or even winter shopping!) and base layers could mean the difference between your children being cold and unhappy to not really noticing the weather.
+Just getting out in the colder months hiking or geocaching (or even winter shopping!) and base layers could mean the difference between your children being cold and unhappy to not noticing the weather.
 Read this guide to buying base layers for your kids.

 Why get your kids base layers

-The concept of layering clothing is now a well recognised method for keeping warm when it’s cold outside.
+The concept of layering clothing is now a well-recognised method for keeping warm when it's cold outside.
 Each layer of clothing traps warm air and insulates the body more efficiently than just a single layer.
-If you get too hot you can remove outer layers.
+If you get too hot, you can remove the outer layers.

-Also unlike T-Shirts they are not made from cotton, which looses any insulation when it gets wet – and under-clothes can get wet as bodies sweat (even if only a small, normally unnoticed amount).
+Also, unlike T-Shirts, they are not made from cotton, which loses any insulation when it gets wet - and under-clothes can get wet as bodies sweat (even if only a tiny, normally unnoticed amount).

-Some base layers advertise ‘compression’.
+Some base layers advertise 'compression'.
 Compression base layers are ideal for sports.
-Their tighter fit supports the muscles, which aids recovery and reduces risk of injury.
-Many also claim to increase performance (from personal experience, this appears to be true).
+Their tighter fit supports the muscles, which aids recovery and reduces the risk of injury.
+Many also claim to increase performance.
 The tighter fit also helps improve wicking and temperature regulation.

-Unless your kids are doing any sporting type of activity (and yes, skiing counts), then compression is not high on the list of things to look for.
+Unless your kids are doing any sporting activity, then compression is not high on the list of things to look for.

 Merino Wool in Base Layers

-Merino is a type of sheep, which has really fine and soft wool, and is often used in clothes for outdoor activities as it is regarded a lot better than man-made equivalents.
+Merino is a type of sheep with fine soft wool and is often used in clothes for outdoor activities as it is regarded as much better than man-made equivalents.